hashicorp/vault/website/source/docs/agent/autoauth/methods/jwt.html.md

 The `jwt` method reads in a JWT from a file and sends it to the [JWT Auth method](https://www.vaultproject.io/docs/auth/jwt.html).
-Since JWTs often have limited lifetime, it constantly watches for a new JWT to be written, and when found it will immediately use the new JWT to perform a reauthentication.
+Since JWTs often have limited lifetime, it constantly watches for a new JWT to be written, and when found it will immediately ingress this value, delete the file, and use the new JWT to perform a reauthentication.

 ## Configuration